Sirius Satellite Radio: Puerto Rico

-In September 2009, The Federal Communications Commission agreed to Sirius XM's request for a special temporary authority to operate 20 terrestrial repeaters for the satellite radio service in Puerto Rico.
+In September 2009, The Federal Communications Commission agreed to SiriusXM's request for a special temporary authority to operate 20 terrestrial repeaters for the satellite radio service in Puerto Rico.

-The commission did so over the objections of the Puerto Rico Radio Broadcasters Association (Asociación de Radiodifusores de Puerto Rico), who said the approval expands the Sirius XM reach outside its authorized coverage area and would allow Sirius XM to compete with terrestrial broadcasters for listeners.
+The commission did so over the objections of the Puerto Rico Radio Broadcasters Association (Asociación de Radiodifusores de Puerto Rico), who said the approval expands the SiriusXM reach outside its authorized coverage area and would allow SiriusXM to compete with terrestrial broadcasters for listeners.

-After receiving communications by public officials in opposition to the broadcasters, such as Puerto Rico Secretary of State Kenneth McClintock, in rejecting those arguments, the commission said Sirius XM's footprint already covers the island but the signal is weak and blocked by tall buildings and foliage.
+After receiving communications by public officials in opposition to the broadcasters, such as Puerto Rico Secretary of State Kenneth McClintock, in rejecting those arguments, the commission said SiriusXM's footprint already covers the island but the signal is weak and blocked by tall buildings and foliage.
 As for the impact on competition, the FCC said it has considered these arguments before and "declined to find that" satellite radio would harm local broadcasters.

 The Sirius full terrestrial coverage is available in select sites in the cities of San Juan, Carolina, Bayamón, Cataño, Caguas and Ponce.
 In the rest of Puerto Rico, coverage is provided by Sirius' constellation of satellites.